 I use vegetables in the meal plans to meet the 10-15% carbohydrate requirements (for energy) as laid out by NRC (National Research Council) guidelines.
 Vegetables also provide fiber for digestion and some other nutrient needs such as magnesium, manganese, potassium, etc.

-My dog has an issue eating ______ supplement.
+My dog has an issue eating ______ supplements.
 What can I do?

-You can thaw any of the supplements and blend it into the rest of the meal to mask the taste/smell/texture.
+You can thaw any of the supplements and blend them into the rest of the meal to mask the taste/smell/texture.

 Can I replace this organ or meat with another one?

 No. I recommend trying different methods to get your dog to eat the organ (freezing into cubes, cutting it up into small pieces, mixing it with other ingredients in the plan, etc.) if your dog is "picky" with eating certain foods.
 (See below)

 My dog doesn't like to eat organs.
 What should I do?

 Blend the organs in a blender and mix in a small amount of Apple Cider Vinegar and a small number of blueberries.
 You only want to put a small amount of both blueberries and ACV to mask the taste, smell, and texture.
 You don't want these to overpower the amount of organs that need to be fed.
 Once blended, place into silicone molds and freeze.
 Feed these organs cubes frozen.